-Dipping the pacifier in milk, formula or gripe water will add a bit of sweetness and might make it more appealing to your baby.
+Dipping the pacifier in milk, formula, or gripe water will add a bit of sweetness and might make it more appealing to your baby.
 Since honey can lead to infant botulism, you shouldn’t dip the pacifier in honey.
 Sugar is also not recommended as the baby’s digestive tract might not be able to handle the extra sugar.

 One of the easiest ways to get your breastfed baby to take the pacifier is something called the bait and switch technique.
 I saw this technique mentioned on a Reddit forum.
 Start the little one on the breast or by holding your finger to the lips.
-While the baby is completely distracted, slip a pacifier in their mouth and with a bit of luck, they’ll keep sucking!
+While the baby is completely distracted, slip a pacifier into their mouth and with a bit of luck, they’ll keep sucking!

 A product that could be helpful in this instance is the Evenflo Feeding Balance.
 This type of pacifier is designed to promote a baby’s natural tongue position.
 It’s a great pacifier to get your baby to self-soothe and develop healthy sucking skills.
-It’s ultra-lightweight, made from 100% silicone and it’s flexibility decreases mouth fatigue.
+It’s ultra-lightweight, made from 100% silicone and its flexibility decreases mouth fatigue.

 One of the other ways to get your baby interested in pacifiers is to change the options you use.
-Get a pacifier with a different shape, size or even material.
+Get a pacifier with a different shape, size, or even material.
 It might make the difference.

 Aside from the WubbaNub Brown Monkey Pacifier, we had success with the WubbaNub giraffe version.

 The material is typically rubber and silicone.
 In general, rubber isn’t only cheaper but also more flexible.
-They’re also more durable because cleaning them is as easy as sterilizing with boiling water.
+They’re also more durable because cleaning them is as easy as sterilizing them with boiling water.